basp/nanibot/README.md

 > markov_server:start().
 ```

-Currently, the `markov_server` will crash if it isn't seeded.
+Currently, the `markov_server` will crash if we try to `generate/1` something
-There's a few API's to seed it:
+before it's seeded.
+So let's do just that, there's a few API's:

 * `seed` takes a string (the text to seed the generator with)
 * `seed_file` takes a path to a text file